Genealogical Expansions of Positive Fredholm Operators via a Reference-Point Method: Reference-point construction for nonnegative Fredholm integral equations

+We first investigate the structure of eigenfunctions for a Fredholm integral operator with a positive kernel.

-We first specify the kernel space on which the reference-point construction is performed.
-Let $\Omega^d\subseteq\R^d$ be a measurable domain and write $\mu$ for the Lebesgue measure on $\Omega^d$.
-We treat kernels as measurable functions on $\Omega^d\times\Omega^d$ and use the mixed-norm space
+Let $\Omega^d \subseteq \mathbb{R}^d$ be a measurable domain and write $\mu$ for the Lebesgue measure on $\Omega^d$.
+The domain need not be bounded unless this is required by a separate compactness or Hilbert--Schmidt assumption.
+Let $K(x,y)$ be a measurable kernel on $\Omega^d \times \Omega^d$.
+To specify the class of kernels, we define the mixed-norm space by

-Thus $F\in\X$ means that $x\mapsto F(x,y)$ is integrable for a.e.\ $y$, with an $L^1$-bound uniform in $y$.
+Thus $F\in\mathcal X$ means that $x\mapsto F(x,y)$ is integrable for a.e.\ $y\in\Omega^d$, with an $L^1$ bound uniform in $y$.